-This report summarizes the findings of the Interoperability Standards Priorities Task Force and makes specific recommendations regarding standards and implementations specifications supporting identified priority uses of health information technology.
+This report summarizes the findings of the Interoperability Standards Priorities Task Force and makes specific recommendations regarding standards and implementations specifications supporting identified priority uses of health information technology as called for by the 21st Century Cures Act.

 I. Executive Summary